LBNL-UCB-STI/beam/docs/users.rst

 ------------------
 There is a subtle requirement in BEAM related to timezones that is easy to miss and cause problems.

 BEAM uses the R5 router, which was designed as a stand-alone service either for doing accessibility analysis or as a point to point trip planner.
-R5 was designed with public transit at the top of the developers' minds, so they infer the time zone of the region being modeled from the "timezone" field in the "agency.txt" file in the first GTFS data archive that is parsed during the network building process.
+R5 was designed with public transit at the top of the developers' minds, so they infer the queueStartTime zone of the region being modeled from the "timezone" field in the "agency.txt" file in the first GTFS data archive that is parsed during the network building process.

 Therefore, if no GTFS data is provided to R5, it cannot infer the locate timezone and it then assumes UTC.

 Meanwhile, there is a parameter in beam, "beam.routing.baseDate" that is used to ensure that routing requests to R5 are send with the appropriate timestamp.
 This allows you to run BEAM using any sub-schedule in your GTFS archive.
 I.e. if your base date is a weekday, R5 will use the weekday schedules for transit, if it's a weekend day, then the weekend schedules will be used.

-The time zone in the baseDate parameter (e.g. for PST one might use "2016-10-17T00:00:00-07:00") must match the time zone in the GTFS archive(s) provided to R5.
+The queueStartTime zone in the baseDate parameter (e.g. for PST one might use "2016-10-17T00:00:00-07:00") must match the queueStartTime zone in the GTFS archive(s) provided to R5.

 As a default, we provide a "dummy" GTFS data archive that is literally empty of any transit schedules, but is still a valid GTFS archive.
-This archive happens to have a time zone of Los Angeles.
+This archive happens to have a queueStartTime zone of Los Angeles.
 You can download a copy of this archive here:

 https://www.dropbox.com/s/2tfbhxuvmep7wf7/dummy.zip?dl=1

-But in general, if you use your own GTFS data for your region, then you may need to change this baseDate parameter to reflect the local time zone there.
+But in general, if you use your own GTFS data for your region, then you may need to change this baseDate parameter to reflect the local queueStartTime zone there.
 Look for the "timezone" field in the "agency.txt" data file in the GTFS archive.

 The date specified by the baseDate parameter must fall within the schedule of all GTFS archives included in the R5 sub-directory.
 See the "calendar.txt" data file in the GTFS archive and make sure your baseDate is within the "start_date" and "end_date" fields folder across all GTFS inputs.
 If this is not the case, you can either change baseDate or you can change the GTFS data, expanding the date ranges... the particular dates chosen are arbitrary and will have no other impact on the simulation results.

 One more word of caution.
 If you make changes to GTFS data, then make sure your properly zip the data back into an archive.
 You do this by selecting all of the individual text files and then right-click-compress.
 Do not compress the folder containing the GTFS files, if you do this, R5 will fail to read your data and will do so without any warning or errors.

-Finally, any time you make a changes to either the GTFS inputs or the OSM network inputs, then you need to delete the file "network.dat" under the "r5" sub-directory.
+Finally, any queueStartTime you make a changes to either the GTFS inputs or the OSM network inputs, then you need to delete the file "network.dat" under the "r5" sub-directory.
 This will signal to the R5 library to re-build the network.

 Converting a MATSim Scenario to Run with BEAM